alirezabj/Part2-Exercise4/README.md

 3. Check if a valid ticket exists and manage its expiration.

 #### Attributes:
-`private double balance;       // Current balance on the card in euros and cents`
+`private double balance` - Current balance on the card in euros and cents

-`private Ticket currentTicket; // The active ticket on the card, if any`
+`private Ticket currentTicket` - The active ticket on the card, if any`

 #### Methods:
 ```java